wso2/samples-apim/kubernetes-demo/README.md

 *1. WSO2 API Manager deployment pattern 1 in gcloud Kubernetes Engine and automating a sample backend service.*
 *2.Pod auto-scaling in Kubernetes*

 *3.Rolling updates on API Manager*

 *This is the simplest deployment pattern consists of a scalable deployment of WSO2 API Manager with WSO2 API Manager Analytics support.*

 ![WSO2 API Manager deployment with WSO2 API Manager Analytics support](pattern01.jpg)

   ## 1. Deploying API Manager In Kubernetes in gcloud
 **Overview**

-This development would require main steps ,please follow the each step in details.
+This development would require main steps , please follow the each step in details.

 1.1 Install Prerequisites